CMMS Solution CMMS Blog What Is Scheduled Maintenance

 Conclusion

 A robust scheduled maintenance program enables organizations to prioritize tasks, minimize equipment failure, and reduce maintenance backlogs while enhancing resource allocation.
-This, in turn, lowers the need for reactive maintenance and the costly repairs that come with it.
+This, in turn, lowers the need for a reactive maintenance strategy and the costly repairs that come with it.

 Therefore, it is recommended to deploy an effective scheduled maintenance program to decrease equipment downtime and increase overall operational efficiency.